ruyot/magentic/README.md

 ## Our Solution

-AgentMarket uses AI agents powered by [Fetch.ai's Agentverse](https://fetch.ai/) to automate the negotiation process.
+Magentic uses AI agents powered by [Fetch.ai's Agentverse](https://fetch.ai/) to automate the negotiation process.
 Both buyers and sellers have their own AI agents that:

 1. **Understand intent**: Know their client's goals and price constraints
 2. **Negotiate intelligently**: Communicate in real-time to find mutually beneficial deals